Click to stop/start music

 “Consciousness” raising websites, inspirational films and you tube presentations are popping up all over.
 Even reality shows are presenting people processing their lives right in front of millions.
 It’s not going to stop.
 It’s just going to become more.

-To become a 21st century teacher to yourself, your baby, in and out of your womb, and to those around you, Awakened Birth, guides you how to be an inspirational role model, by living a life of purpose, clarity, joy, integrity, trust, fulfillment, aliveness and connection.
+To become a 21st century teacher to yourself, your baby, in and out of your womb and to those around you, Awakened Birth, guides you how to be an inspirational role model, by living a life of purpose, clarity, joy, integrity, trust, fulfillment, aliveness and connection.

 What got me started on my ‘awakened’ path was an editorial a few years ago in Mothering Magazine, by Peggy O’Mara.
 The words at the top of the page screamed out, “WAKE UP!
 Women in birth WAKE UP!!!
 I didn’t initially understand what she meant by the words but my body felt a sense of urgency and truth with them.